scikit-learn-contrib/metric-learn/doc/index.rst

    metric_learn.lfda
    metric_learn.mlkr

-Semi-Supervised Algorithms
+Weakly-Supervised Algorithms
 --------------------------
-Semi-supervised algorithms do the same, but work on a weaker information about similarities between data points, for instance pairs of similar and dissimilar points.
-See each of the following algorithm for its particular form of input data.
+Weakly supervised algorithms work on weaker information about the data points than supervised algorithms.
+Rather than labeled points, they take as input similarity judgments on tuples of data points, for instance pairs of similar and dissimilar points.
+Refer to the documentation of each algorithm for its particular form of input data.

 .. toctree::
    :maxdepth: 1